 In this post, we’ll share some tips on how to get a car loan with bad credit.

 CU SoCal has been providing financial services, including car loans for people with bad credit, to those who live, work, worship, or attend school in Orange County, Los Angeles County, Riverside County, and San Bernardino County for over 60 years, and is the fastest growing credit union in Southern California.
+Please note we do not offer Membership or loans to non-California residents (other than former CA residents who were already Members or Preferred Partner Members working in out of state locations).

 Call 800.249.2328 today to schedule a no-obligation consultation with one of our auto loan experts.